 Trial and Error

-Ultimately, finding the perfect subwoofer placement in your room may require some trial and error.
-Experimenting with different subwoofer locations and listening to various types of music and audio can help identify areas in the room where the bass response is either too strong or too weak.
+Finding the perfect subwoofer placement in your room may require some trial and error.
+Experiment with different subwoofer locations and listen to various types of music and audio to identify areas in the room where the bass response is either too strong or too weak.

 Integration with Audio Systems